EENI Global Business School

 Business in Canada, Toronto, Quebec, Canadian International Trade

-The objectives of the subject “International Trade and Business in Canada” are the following:
+The objectives of the subject “Foreign Trade, Logistics and Business in Canada” are the following:

-1. To analyze the Canadian Economy and Global Trade
+1. To analyze the Canadian Economy, Logistics and Global Trade

-3. To explore the Canadian trade relations with the country of the student
+3. To explore the Canadian trade relations with the student's country

 4. To know the Canadian Trade Agreements